duartebarbosadev/Scrolless/README.md

 - **Usage Tracking**  (Upcoming Feature)
   Keep track of how much time you’ve spent on Instagram Reels, TikTok, YouTube Shorts, and Facebook Reels.

+## Feedback and Contribution

+We welcome your comments and suggestions in the issues section, or you can contribute your code by submitting a PR directly to us.

 ## Screenshots

 | Main Screen | Blocking in Action                                                                                                                                                  |